Shruthi1511/learnings/README.md

-This is a sample repo
+This is a sample

+sainath's commit